 dispatch.yaml file should reside in the same directory as your Go source

-deploy your dispatch file, you must ensure that all the services defined in that
+Before you deploy your dispatch file, you must ensure that all the services

 gcloud app deploy dispatch.yaml